The Truth Showed Her the Way to Get Along With Others (Part 2)

 While Jiandan was checking over the work, she discovered some issues with the articles a new sister, Li Yue, had finalized.
 She spoke frankly about this with Li Yue several times, but Li Yue wore an unnatural expression, and looked somewhat embarrassed.
 Every time this happened, Jiandan would feel worried in her heart: “I point out the issues with Li Yue’s duty so straightforwardly, will Li Yue have an opinion of me?
 Even if she does, I can’t be like I was before any longer, maintaining fleshly relationships with other people.
-Now that I’ve discovered some issues, I have to speak up, adhere to principles and stick up for’s interests.”
+Now that I’ve discovered some issues, I have to speak up, adhere to principles and stick up for the church’s interests.”
 After practicing this way for a while, Jiandan felt secretly glad.
-She felt that she was at last free of the constraints of vanity, and that she could now practice .
+She felt that she was at last free of the constraints of vanity, and that she could now practice the truth.

 One day, after a meeting had ended, Jiandan was happily walking home.
 She thought of how she had been obtaining good results in her duty lately.
 As she was the veteran of the group, she was able to have her own opinions and understanding of many issues, and her sisters never had any great objections about her decisions.
 Jiandan felt that her group’s coordination in performing their duty like this was quite harmonious.
 But just as Jiandan was feeling very pleased with herself,and chastisement suddenly came upon her.

 One day, as the group was performing their spiritual devotions together, Li Yue all of a sudden opened her heart and spoke to Jiandan: